ethereum/ethereum-org-website/src/content/eth2/beacon-chain/index.md

 template: eth2
 sidebar: true
 summary: The beacon chain is the first major Eth2 upgrade to Ethereum.
 But it doesn’t change anything about the Ethereum we use today.
 Instead it introduces a second chain to the ecosystem.
 A chain with a different role that brings in some exciting new opportunities to ETH holders everywhere.
+summary1: The beacon chain doesn't change anything about the Ethereum we use today.
+summary2: It will coordinate the network.
+summary3: It introduces staking to the Ethereum ecosystem.
 ---

 <UpgradeStatus isShipped date="Shipped!">